 Here are a few tips on how to avoid losing money on flips:

 - Be very careful at foreclosure auctions.
 I used to buy 90 percent of my properties at the foreclosure auction.
 You have to pay cash without a title policy and sometimes you cannot see the interior of the home.
 If you buy at the foreclosure sale, make sure you have a lot of money for repairs, title issues, and possible evictions.

 - Always estimate more for repairs then you think.
 Repairs always cost more and more repairs always show up when fixing a house.
 I always assume there will be 20 percent more in costs than I calculate on each deal.

 - Be conservative when you estimate value; price the home right!
-Here is an article on how to value a home and on how to sell a home.
 Some of the biggest losses for fix and flippers are due to overpricing homes and then not lowering the price quickly to get them sold.

 Fix and flipping is not easy.
 It takes patience to find properties, money to fix them up, and market knowledge to sell them.
 If you can master fix and flipping, it can create an awesome income and be a lot of fun as well.
 Becoming a successful fix and flipper does not happen overnight.